Emma Handley MBACP

 I offer a safe, respectful space for you to explore your thoughts, feelings and behaviours.
 Take the first step and get in touch for a confidential phone call and see if you think we can work together.

 The most important part of counselling is a therapeutic relationship.
 My clients describe me as genuine, warm and non-judgemental.
-I will listen to you and together we will find ways of working that feel like the best fit for you.
+I will listen and together we will find ways of working that feel like the best fit for you.

 Testimonial: "Emma regularly sees me at my worst.
 I have told her about things I am not proud of but she never judges."